Disability Grievance Procedures

 It is the policy of Marywood University not to discriminate on the basis of disability.
 The University has adopted an internal grievance procedure providing for prompt and equitable resolution of grievances by either students or employees alleging any action prohibited by Section 504 of the Rehabilitation Act of 1973 (29 U.S.C. § 794) or the relevant U.S. Department of Health and Human Services regulations implementing the Act (34 C.F.R.
 Part 104) (together, "Section 504").
 Section 504 prohibits discrimination on the basis of disability in any program or activity receiving Federal financial assistance.
-The Law and Regulations may be examined in the office of the Section 504 Coordinator, Dr. Patricia E. Dunleavy, Assistant Vice President for Human Resources and Affirmative Action Officer, who has been designated to coordinate the efforts of the University to comply with Section 504.
+The Law and Regulations may be examined in the office of the Section 504 Coordinator, Dr. Patricia E. Dunleavy, Associate Vice President for Human Resources, Title IX Coordinator, and Affirmative Action Officer, who has been designated to coordinate the efforts of the University to comply with Section 504.

 Any person who believes she or he has been subjected to discrimination on the basis of disability may file a grievance under this procedure.
 It is against the law for the University to retaliate against anyone who files a grievance or cooperates in the investigation of a grievance.
 The University will make every effort to protect the grievant from retaliatory action.
 Any individual who retaliates against the grievant will be subject to discipline up to and including discharge from employment and/or termination of student status.

 All alleged incidents involving disability discrimination are to be dealt with immediately.
 When a Marywood University employee or student believes s/he has been the victim of disability discrimination or witnessed disability discrimination, the following procedures should be used: